surmanlab/surmanlab.github.io/README.md

 The Surman Lab is a Chemistry research group, based in the Department of Chemistry at King's College, London.
-Out interests are broad, but are focussed around Supramoecular Chemistry, Systems Chemistry, and Analytical Chemistry.
+Our interests are broad, but are focussed around Supramoecular Chemistry, Systems Chemistry, and Analytical Chemistry.

 This is a temporary homepage.
 A shiny new web page will be here soon.